Updated: May 28

 In 2021, the Western Australian Coordinating Committee held its first ever Medium Tier Grant Round, to find and fund worthy initiatives for its inaugural National Science Week science festival.

 Four amazing initiatives were successful and have been awarded up to $10,000 from a $30,000 funding pool.
+These events will run 14 to 22 August 2021 across the Perth Metro Area.

 Smart Farm Ag-tivities Murdoch University